-- It is not a general anaesthetic, i.e. you are not unconscious. - You may be given a combination of two drugs a sedative and a pain reliever. - You will probably feel drowsy and may fall into a light sleep, though you will rouse easily. - The drugs suppress your instinct to breathe, so your heart rate and oxygen saturation levels will be monitored throughout the procedure. - The medications have an amnesic effect your memory of the procedure and afterwards will be distorted or even lost for up to 24 hours. - You should not drive, operate heavy or potentially harmful machinery, drink alcohol, sign documents, or make any important decisions - You should not drink alcohol for 24 hours after the sedation.

-Sedation may trigger recall of past traumatic events of a sensitive nature.
+- It is not a general anaesthetic, i.e. you are not unconscious. - You may be given a combination of two drugs a sedative and a pain reliever. - You will probably feel drowsy and may fall in to a light sleep, though you will rouse easily. - The drugs suppress your instinct to breathe, so your heart rate and oxygen saturation levels will be monitored throughout the procedure. - The medications have an amnesic effect your memory of the procedure and afterwards will be distorted or even lost for up to 24 hours. - You should not drive, operate heavy or potentially harmful machinery, drink alcohol, sign documents, or make any important decisions - Sedation may trigger recall of past traumatic events of a sensitive nature.
 If you have any concerns about the invasiveness of this procedure, we would strongly recommend that you see your consultant prior to coming in for the investigation, so that alternative arrangements may be discussed.

-At the completion of the examination, you will be taken to the recovery area for a period of rest and observation.
+At the completion of the examination you will be taken to the recovery area for a period of rest and observation.
 You will be given something to eat (usually a sandwich) and a drink.
 If you have any special dietary requirements or allergies i.e. vegetarian, gluten free, dairy free, or any other specific requirements, you must phone Intus to inform them prior to your procedure, so that they can order appropriate food for you.